The Ultimate Guide to a Successful BIM Pilot

 How to identify a possible pilot project?

 There’s no point in practicing on scenarios that won’t be part of daily operations.
+That's not going to turn you into a BIM expert.
 Along the same lines, choosing a representative pilot means easier access to information for comparisons with both successful and failed cases.
 Yes, learning from other people’s mistakes is a way of accelerating the team’s understanding of BIM.

 It’s fundamental that the project represents a challenge for the team.
+That way, they are going to enhance their BIM knowledge.
 Implementation, when performed with a customer, won’t be as simple as the training examples.
 If you are familiar with Tuckman’s Stages of Group Development, you may be familiar with the Forming -> Storming -> Norming -> Performing paradigm.
 Your pilot should serve as the bridge to fill the gap between Storming with Norming.
 It’s useful to think of pilot projects as a middle stage between practicing and working as BIM professionals.
 Therefore, complexity is one of the key aspects to take into consideration.
+That way, you might be on the correct path to becoming a company that offers quality BIM services.

 So, what's the best choice?